Assistant Professor of Classics

 Connecticut College is a private, highly selective institution with a demonstrated commitment to outstanding faculty teaching and research.
-Recognizing that intellectual vitality and diversity are inseparable, the College has embarked on a significantly successful initiative to diversify its faculty, student body, and curriculum.
+We recognize that intellectual vitality and diversity are inseparable.
 The College seeks creative scholars excited about working in a liberal arts setting, with its strong focus on engaged teaching, participation in shared governance, and active involvement in an institution-wide advancement of diversity, equity, and inclusion.
 AA/EOE

 Tenure-track faculty members teach a 3-2 load (2-2 in the first year).
-In addition to providing ongoing strong support for teaching and research, the College offers the following resources for pre-tenured faculty: a summer stipend for the first two years, a supplementary research fund and a semester’s sabbatical after a successful third-year review.
+In addition to providing ongoing strong support for teaching and research, the College offers the following resources for pre-tenured faculty: a supplementary research fund and a semester’s sabbatical at full salary after a successful third-year review.
 (For additional information on faculty resources, see http://www.conncoll.edu/employment/faculty-resources/).